Administrative Officer

 As an administrative officer you provide vital support to departments across the organisation.
 You draft, monitor and record correspondence for your team, helping them to work effectively and efficiently.
 Your customer service helps to maintain positive relationships with criminal justice partners, external agencies and members of the public.

-Your roles and responsibilities
+Roles and responsibilities

 • You ensure that information coming through to your team is recorded accurately and dealt with appropriately.